rdayupay/mdx-blog/README.md

 ## 1. Homepage List of Posts

 - Implemented a reverse-chronological list of blog posts on the homepage.
-- Utilized a helper function to gather the list of blog posts.

 ![Screenshot showing the homepage with a reverse-chronological list of blog posts](/docs/homepage-list-of-posts.png)